 Total time: 2 hours and 30 minutes + 3 hours of cooling time

-When talking about grapes, and the most recognizable cultivar of the fruit, Concord grapes are often the first thing that comes to mind.
+When talking about the best grapes for creating stunning sweet treats with fruits, Concord grapes are often the first thing that comes to mind.
 The distinctive flavors of this early fall fruit are celebrated in this pie.

 The flaky, buttery crust reveals tons of fresh and juicy grapes inside.
 There are not many things to add to this fruity filling apart from sugar for extra sweetness and lemon juice for a punch of flavor.